Jim Thompson (powerboat racing)

 James G. Thompson (December 18, 1926 – May 13, 2021) was a Canadian businessman, philanthropist, and sportsman.
 He was best known for designing and building the Miss Supertest hydroplanes.

-Thompson was born in London, Ontario to "Colonel" J. Gordon Thompson and Essie McCreery.
+Thompson was born in London, Ontario, to "Colonel" J. Gordon Thompson and Essie McCreery.
 The couple also had two daughters named Catherine and Essie.
-His father "Colonel" J. Gordon was a businessman involved in the manufacturing of gasoline pumps, and subsequently the selling of gasoline, a sportsman and a golfer who founded the Sunningdale Golf and Country Club.
-The Thompson Recreation and Athletic Centre at Western in London, Ontario was named in his honour.
+Thompson's father was a businessman involved in the manufacturing of gasoline pumps and, subsequently, the selling of gasoline, a sportsman and a golfer, who founded the Sunningdale Golf and Country Club.
+The Thompson Recreation and Athletic Centre at Western in London, Ontario, was named in his honour.

 Thompson attended primary school in London and secondary school in St. Catharines, Ontario at Ridley College.
 In 1944, he graduated as a naval officer from the Royal Canadian Naval College/Royal Roads Military College.
 Thompson also spent two years studying engineering at the University of Toronto, and one year studying business at the University of Western Ontario.
 While attending the University of Toronto (Engineering) and the University of Western Ontario (Business), he continued to serve with the Naval Reserve on HMCS York and HMCS Prevost.

 In the late 1950s and early 1960s, he competed in unlimited hydroplane racing.
 In 1950, Thompson and his father bought a hydroplane named Miss Canada IV from a retired racer named Harold Wilson.
 The Thompsons later renamed the boat Miss Supertest I and refurbished it.
 However, mechanical problems would lead Thompson to abandon Miss Supertest I and set his sights on designing and building a new boat.
 In 1954, he and his team built Miss Supertest II.
 She was 31 ft long, 12 ft wide, and equipped with a 2000 hp Rolls-Royce Griffon motor.
 On November 1, 1957, Miss Supertest II set a world Canadian and British Empire speed record for propeller-driven craft straightaway speed record of 184.494 mph in Picton, Ontario.
 Miss Supertest II was retired the following year, and Thompson began designing his next boat.